Juno Reactor

 Juno Reactor is a multi-national musical and performing group, primarily based in Brighton, UK.
 Known for their cinematic fusion of electronic, global influences, and orchestral symphonic approach, collaborating with composer Don Davis and composing for the musical score of The Matrix (Reloaded and Revolutions).
 Central to the project is Ben Watkins and his collaborations with a constantly changing ensemble of musicians from across the world.
-This ensemble has included Mabi Thobejane, Amampondo, Steve Stevens, Eduardo Niebla, Greg Ellis, Taz Alexander, Sugizo, Budgie and recently Hamsika Iyer and Maggie Hikri.
+This ensemble has included Mabi Thobejane, Amampondo, Steve Stevens, Eduardo Niebla, Greg Ellis, Taz Alexander, Sugizo, Budgie and recently Hamsika Iyer and Magi Hikri.

 History

 Juno Reactor was formed as an art project in 1990.
 Ben Watkins wanted to collaborate with other artists, producing exciting projects that were not commercially driven.
 He wanted to create experimental music and non-musical soundtracks that would work with installations, art pieces, and film projects.

 Juno Reactor released their first single, "Laughing Gas", in 1993 on the NovaMute label.
 This was soon followed by their debut album, Transmissions.
-This release was the first artist album in the genre.
 Later, the band released Luciana on Alex Paterson's (The Orb) Inter-Modo label.
 Juno Reactor left NovaMute and Inter-Modo in 1995 and signed with the UK label Blue Room Released to release the single "Guardian Angel".
 Their album Beyond the Infinite was released in 1995.

 The 1997 Blue Room Released Bible of Dreams was Juno Reactor's fourth album.
 It had a very different sound from the group's previous albums, and moved away from the traditional dance beats by implementing tribal influences.
 Watkins collaborated with Amampondo, a traditional South African percussion act, on the single "Conga Fury".
 Watkins and Amampondo went on a five-week tour of the US, opening for Moby.
 In 1998, Juno Reactor played a live set with Amampondo at Glastonbury Festival.
 The group collaborated with The Creatures on the track "I'm here...Another Planet" for the Lost in Space (1998) soundtrack.
 They teamed up with The Creatures again in 1999 on the track "Exterminating Angel", featured on that group's album Anima Animus.

 Watkins released the fifth Juno Reactor album, Shango, in 2000.
 It was the first of his albums on Metropolis Records.
 The first track from the album, "Pistolero", was a collaboration with Billy Idol's guitarist, Steve Stevens.
 The track was featured during the trailer for the movie Once Upon a Time in Mexico, as well as in the film itself.
 In the fall of 2002, Juno Reactor released a new single titled "Hotaka".
 It was recorded in a Japanese studio overlooking Mount Fuji.
 "Hotaka" featured Stevens on guitar, and included traditional Taiko drummers Gocoo.
 In 2003, the album Odyssey 1992–2002 was released as a compilation of the best Juno Reactor tracks of the decade.